May Owen

-May Owen (May 3, 1891 – April 12, 1988) was a Texas medical doctor who discovered that the talcum powder used on surgical gloves caused infection and scar tissue to form on the peritoneum.
+May Owen (May 3, 1891 – April 12, 1988) was an American medical doctor from Texas who discovered that the talcum powder used on surgical gloves caused infection and scar tissue to form on the peritoneum.
 She was the first woman elected as president of the Texas Society of Pathologists (1945), of the Tarrant County Medical Society (1947), and of the Texas Medical Association (1960).
 She endowed the second chair of the Texas Tech University School of Medicine and received many awards during her career, including induction into the Texas Women's Hall of Fame, Recognition of Merit from the Texas Medical Association, and receipt of the George T. Caldwell Award from the Texas Society of Pathologists.

 Biography

 Early life

 May Owen was born on a farm near Marlin in Falls County, Texas on May 3, 1891.
 In 1912, she enrolled in Texas Christian University and upon graduation in 1917 began working in the medical laboratory of Truman C. Terrell in Fort Worth, Texas.
 She applied to numerous medical schools but was rejected because they did not accept women, but did gain approval when she applied to the University of Louisville School of Medicine, in Louisville, Kentucky.
 The 1918 flu pandemic convinced her to pursue a career in pathology and Owen graduated with her degree in 1921.
 She returned briefly to Fort Worth and after receiving approval to observe autopsies at the Mayo Clinic, she traveled to Rochester, Minnesota.
 Her observation of a few weeks turned into a job for one year, after which she went to Madison, Wisconsin to study anesthesiology.
 By 1927, she had returned to Fort Worth and joined both the Tarrant County Medical Society and the State Medical Association of Texas.